Goal setting: Goal choice

 Self-efficacy, past experiences, and various other social factors influence goal setting.
-Failure to achieve previous goals often leads to setting lmore achievable goals.
+Failure to achieve previous goals often leads to setting more achievable goals.

 Learning goals

 There are times when having specific performance goals is not a best option; this is the case when the goal requires skills or knowledge that have not yet been acquired.
 Tunnel vision can be a consequence of specific performance goals; if a person is too focused on attaining a specific goal, they may ignore the need to learn new skills or acquire new information.
 This concept is illustrated well by the "basketball game task" study in which observers watched a video of a group of people wearing white shirts and black shirts who are passing a basketball back and forth, and the observers were instructed to count the number of times a basketball is passed between only the players wearing white shirts.
 During the video, a woman carrying an open umbrella walks across the screen.
 Of 28 observers who were focused on counting the number of passes between only the players wearing white shirts, only 6 reported noticing the woman carrying the umbrella.
 When observers watched the video without focusing on a specific task, all of the observers noticed the umbrella woman.
 In situations where the risk of tunnel vision is high, the best option is to set a learning goal.
 A learning goal is a generalized goal to achieve knowledge in a certain topic or field, but it can ultimately lead to better performance in more complex tasks related to the learning goals.

-Further to the above, learning goals can be more specifically operationalized as "a desired number of strategies, processes, or procedures to be developed in order to master a task’".
+Further to the above, learning goals can be more specifically operationalized as "a desired number of strategies, processes, or procedures to be developed in order to master a task'".
 Some specific examples of learning goals from the literature are below: